3 Ideas to Bring Your Community Engagement Online

 But there are also commonplace ways that your company’s remote talent can help existing partners.
 Your employees could offer hours toward grant writing or fundraising.
 Your community partners might also welcome help with communications, data analysis, and operational strategy.

-Online engagement provides unique opportunities to develop a deeper understanding of your community’s needs.
+Online community engagement provides unique opportunities to develop a deeper understanding of your community’s needs.
 The internet receives a bad rap from the anonymity it provides trolls and bad actors.
-But companies can use anonymity as a positive force in community engagement.
+But companies can use anonymity as a positive force in their community engagement strategy.

 Employees and community members can take courage in anonymity to speak up.
 With the proper safeguards in place, anonymity helps company leaders judge these ideas based on their merit rather than their source.
 Online outreach allows companies to identify patterns and organize around issues that their communities care about the most.